umarhashmi9/bolt-source/README.md

 - ✅ Autogenerate Ollama models from what is downloaded (@yunatamos)
 - ✅ Filter models by provider (@jasonm23)
 - ✅ Download project as ZIP (@fabwaseem)
-- ✅ Improvements to the main Bolt.new prompt in (@kofi-bhr)
+- ✅ Improvements to the main Bolt.diy prompt (@kofi-bhr)
 - ✅ DeepSeek API Integration (@zenith110)
 - ✅ Mistral API Integration (@ArulGandhi)
 - ✅ "Open AI Like" API Integration (@ZerxZ)